mjschultz/django-tastefulpy/docs/interacting.rst

 =============

 Since reading data out of an API is a very common activity (and the easiest type of request to make), we'll start there.
-Tastypie tries to expose various parts of the API & interlink things within the API (HATEOAS).
+Tastefulpy tries to expose various parts of the API & interlink things within the API (HATEOAS).

 Api-Wide